w3geo/ama-data-poc/README.md

 ## What is it about?

 This proof-of-concept shows how to create many maps from a single tile set.
-The tile set contains rank and area for all products on the SNAR level.
+The tile set contains rank and area for all products on all levels, for each KG.
+KG names and Gemeinde codes are also included.

-There is a style template for rank and area in `style.js`.
+There is a style template for rank and percentage in `style.js`.
 The template can also contain a legend and an expression for mouseover tooltips.

 Combining the tile set with the style for a specific map, we can instantly switch between maps without loading any new data.